ElucidataInc/polly-docs/docs/OmixAtlas/FAQs/scRNA_seq_FAQs.md

 Batch effect is checked in the data using “sample” as the batch variable

 - In a manual workflow, batch effects in the dataset will be checked visually on a UMAP or tSNE as well as the quantitative metrics of batch effects in the data.
-  - Following quant metrics to be adopted (these are provided through scib and scib-metrics libraries, which were released along with a recent benchmarking study of single-cell data integration methods):<br />
+  - Following quant metrics to be adopted (these are provided through [scib](https://scib.readthedocs.io/en/latest/index.html) and [scib-metrics](https://scib-metrics.readthedocs.io/en/stable/index.html) libraries, which were released along with a [recent](https://scib-metrics.readthedocs.io/en/stable/generated/scib_metrics.ilisi_knn.html) benchmarking study of single-cell data integration methods):<br />
   i.
-Adjusted rand index comparing batch labels and leiden clusters (ARI)<br />
+Adjusted rand index comparing batch labels and leiden clusters ([ARI](https://scib-metrics.readthedocs.io/en/stable/generated/scib_metrics.nmi_ari_cluster_labels_leiden.html))<br />
   ii.
-Normalized mutual information between batch labels and leiden clusters (NMI)<br />
+Normalized mutual information between batch labels and leiden clusters [(NMI)](https://scib-metrics.readthedocs.io/en/stable/generated/scib_metrics.nmi_ari_cluster_labels_leiden.html)<br />
   iii.
-Principal component regression variance using batch variable (pcr_batch)<br />
+Principal component regression variance using batch variable ([pcr_batch](https://scib.readthedocs.io/en/latest/api/scib.metrics.pcr.html))<br />
   iv.
-Scaled graph integration local inverse Simpson’s index (Graph iLISI)<br />
+Scaled graph integration local inverse Simpson’s index ([Graph iLISI](https://scib-metrics.readthedocs.io/en/stable/generated/scib_metrics.ilisi_knn.html))<br />
   v.
-Acceptance rate from batch k-BET test (kbet_accept_rate)<br />
+Acceptance rate from batch k-BET test ([kbet_accept_rate](https://scib-metrics.readthedocs.io/en/stable/generated/scib_metrics.kbet.html))<br />

-  - For i-iii above, values closer to 0 indicate good batch mixing; for iv-v, values closer to 1 indicate the absence of significant batch effects in the data
+  For i-iii above, values closer to 0 indicate good batch mixing; for iv-v, values closer to 1 indicate the absence of significant batch effects in the data

-  - Batch correction will be done using Scanorama or scVI, both of which return a corrected matrix as well as a batch-corrected low-d embedding.
-These methods are shown to perform favorably in a recent comprehensive benchmarking study of SC integration methods.
-[Based on the quality of batch correction and scalability to large numbers of cells, one of these methods would be adopted for further use in the standard pipeline]

-- Scanorama: Batch-adjusted expression matrix is obtained by running `scanorama.correct_scanpy(adatas, return_dimred=True)` (adatas is a list of sample-wise anndata objects)

-- scVI: By default, the scVI model works with an unnormalized counts matrix and expects counts in “counts” layer. scVI returns the batch-corrected and normalized expression matrix.
-This is obtained by running the following step after model fitting: `SCVI.get_normalized_expression(library_size = median_library_size, return_numpy=True)` (where median_library_size is the median of library sizes across all cells in the matrix)

-- No. of training epochs for scVI VAE model is decided based on dataset size as suggested in best practices guide: `max_epochs_scvi = np.min([round((20000 / adata.n_obs) * 400), 400])`

-  - The resulting matrix from each batch correction method is added as a new layer (`'<method>_corrected'` key) and does not overwrite the X matrix.
-If the average batch-mixing score is higher for the post-correction matrix compared with the uncorrected matrix, only then, X is updated with the batch-corrected matrix and used for further downstream analysis.
-The method used on each dataset is also captured in the uns slot (example: `adata.uns["batch_correction_applied"] = {'method': 'scanorama'})`<br />

- Note: Harmony-corrected embedding (output of scanpy wrapper `scanpy.external.pp.harmony_integrate)` would also provided as a separate matrix in the obsm slot ('X_pca_harmony').
-However, by default, Harmony does not correct the full expression matrix and only adjusts the PCA representation to mitigate batch differences.
+-  For the standard pipeline, batch integration is performed in the PCA space using **Harmony** method with default settings (via the Scanpy [wrapper](https://scanpy.readthedocs.io/en/stable/generated/scanpy.external.pp.harmony_integrate.html) `sc.external.pp.harmony_integrate`).
+The batch-corrected PCA representation is stored in the .obsm slot as `"X_harmony"` key.
+This corrected PCA matrix is used for the subsequent kNN neighbor graph, t-SNE and clustering steps.
+The underlying expression matrices in X and "normalized_counts" layer remain uncorrected, and retain their sparse format, which avoids a large increase in the effective dataset size.
+-  Following the batch correction step, the quantitative metrics of batch mixing are re-calculated on the adjusted PCA matrix.
+The pre and post batch correction metrics are saved to the .uns slot (“batch_correction_metrics”) enabling a quantitative assessment of the impact of the batch integration in mitigating batch variation in the data distribution.
+-  Batch correction details are provided in the .uns slot as a dictionary: `adata.uns["batch_correction_details"] = {"batch_correction_applied": True, "method": 'harmony', batch_variable: "sample_id"}`

 **i.
-HVGs are re-computed using the processed, adjusted matrix**

-**j.
 Dimensionality reduction**

 This step is necessary to reduce the dimensionality of the data prior to clustering, and to enable visualization for exploratory analysis.
 Following data embeddings are provided by running the relevant scanpy functions:<br />
 - PCA (n_pcs = 50 top PCs ranked by explained variance): `'X_pca'` in obsm, `'PCs'` in varm slot